dry-python/classes/docs/pages/typesafety.rst

 Why?
 Because we cannot tell the difference between ``List[int]`` and ``List[str]`` in runtime.

 Python just does not have this information.
-It requires types to be infered.
+It requires types to be inferred.
 And that's currently not possible.

 So, this would not work: